eldstal/touchless-xm/README.md

 ## Compatibility
 I only have a pair of XM4 to test with, so the design is made to fit them.
+The connector is a 24-pin, but only XM5 has a cable that wide.
+For other models, insert your narrower cable carefully to match the lines on the PCB.

 ### 🟡 Sony WH1000-XM2 (Experimental)
 I've laid out the board for experimental support for the XM2.
 These are the most different out of the bunch, so there are caveats.